senhorinfinito/WebDataScraper/README.md

 #  Web Scrapping

-This repository contains different types data web data Scrapping projects file.
+This repository contains different types of web data Scrapping projects file.
 I have done few major & minor projects for web data scrapping.

-You can checkout the each notebook listed below for scrapping web data.
+You can checkout each notebook listed below for scrapping web data.

 ### 1. Housing Rental Data Scrapper: -  Major project
-This is a basic scrapper code design to scrap housing renatal data from housing.com In this project we are going to scraping area in sq. ft.,property size in BHK, reantal price, Sub area, City region, house contion:  unfurnished / furnished basic details/desciption  of house,owner & broker info, trusted agent.
+This is a basic scrapper code design to scrap housing rental data from housing.com In this project we are going to scraping area in sq. ft.,property size in BHK, rental price, Sub area, City region, house contain:  unfurnished / furnished, basic details/desciption  of house,owner & broker info, trusted agent.

 You can check code [here]( https://github.com/senhorinfinito/scrappers/blob/main/rental_data/rental-scrapper.py)